inocan-group/vue3-roughviz/docs/index.md

 ### Reuse and Tree Shaking

 Because **D3** is a commonly used library and to promote as much reuse as possible, the D3 dependency is defined as an "optional dependency" ... it's not _actually_ optional but by stating it as such means both `npm` and `yarn` will automatically install D3 for you as a direct dependency of your application.
-This ensures that d3 is tree-shaken based on how your particular application uses D3.
+This ensures that d3 is optimally tree-shaken based on how your particular applications usage.
 It also means that you can use this library in your own code if you state it as a dependency directly.
 This will ensure D3 is reused across your app and this library and that the overall D3 library is tree-shaken to remove only those parts which are actually being used.

 > **Note:** if you explicitly use D3, please be sure to use a `6.0.0` version of D3 (or greater) to ensure reuse is achieved